Korea corporate bank accounts in 2024

 Documents required to open a Korea corporate bank account include i) valid passport ii) proof of address and iii) company registration documents.
 For more information on corporate bank account opening procedures, visit this page.

 Korea multi-currency corporate bank account opening is easy if you know how.
-Contact Healy Consultants Group PLC if your Firm needs assistance navigating through the different banking solutions.
+Contact Healy Consultants Group if your Firm needs assistance navigating through the different banking solutions.